-These softwares from document reader to video creators are the most popular in this technological world.
+This software from document readers to video creators is the most popular in this technological world.

 In 2009, Geschke was awarded the National Medal for Technology by Former US president Barack Obama.